wley3337/nvim_lua_2023/README.md

 - `brew install ripgrep`
 -  [install nerd fonts](https://gist.github.com/davidteren/898f2dcccd42d9f8680ec69a3a5d350e)

+## Clean install
+Delete `rm -rf ~/.local/share/nvim`
+Delete `rm -rf ~/.config/nvim`

 ## Patterns

-All files are exported moduels with `init` functions.
+some files are exported modules with `init` functions and some are not.
+Not sure if the inconsistancy prevents extra lines of code VS a mix of patterns.